This quick and easy drawstring dice bag pattern is lined and has a square, flat bottom. You can use it to hold anything!

 - Cord – Two pieces 24″ (61cm) each.
 I used a black cotton cord from Joann’s.

 - Wooden Beads – optional, for decorative purposes.
 I used these Printed Wooden Beads from Joann’s.

-How to Make a Drawstring Dice Bag: Easy step-by-step Tutorial with Pictures
+How Do YoU Make a Dice Drawstring Bag?
+Easy step-by-step Tutorial With Pictures

 Piecing Drawstring Dice Bag Patterns Together

 Print drawstring dice bag pattern and cut and paste the pieces together as instructed.

 The Exterior Pattern has PIECE A and PIECE B that need to be taped together.